yguitton/training-material/topics/ecology/tutorials/openrefine_gbif/tutorial.md

 >    You will see the Kingdom, Phylum, Class, Order and family of each taxon.
 > 6. Under "higherClassification" follow the route `Edit column > Split into several columns…`, leave the initial settings.
 > 7. Now you know how to obtain the taxonomic categories of a given taxon if this is available in the GBIF API.
 Column names can be edited in `Edit column > Rename this column`.
-> 8. For the purpose of the workshop, the columns created in this exercise (Higher taxonomy) must be deleted.
-Under All , which is the first column, go to `Edit columns > Re-order / remove columns…`.
-Remove columns "Api_name", "higherClassification1", "higherClassification2", "higherClassification3", "higherClassification4" and "higherClassification5".
+> 8. For the purpose of the original GBIF workshop, the columns created in this exercise (Higher taxonomy) must be deleted.
+Under All, which is the first column, go to `Edit columns > Re-order / remove columns…`.
+Remove columns "Api_name", "higherClassification 1", "higherClassification 2", "higherClassification 3", "higherClassification 4" and "higherClassification 5".
-> 9. You can finally export your cleaned data file through "Export" / "Custom tabular exporter" / "Download" and click on the "Donwload" button to save resulting file in tsv format.
+> 9. No need to export this file as it is normally come back to previous version you already exported.
 >
 {: .hands_on}